Class Introduction

 Introduction to English Studies

-English, which has now become an international language, originally developed from the languages of several tribes within the Germanic peoples, but has changed under the influence of various ethnic groups in the course of repeated struggles.
+English, now an international language, originally developed from the languages of several tribes within the Germanic peoples, but through repeated conflicts, it has evolved under the influence of various ethnic groups.
 Therefore, in this lecture, we will focus on the historical background to understand the essence of the English language.
-And there is light and shade there.
+And there is light and shadow there.

 Cultural Theory of Wide-Area English-Speaking Countries

-Explore early modern Spanish and Italian picaresque novels and chivalric romances, which are major influences of modern English and American literature, full of interiorism, adventurous spirit, and intellectual thirst, and discover the influence of Eastern technology and market culture that Arabic literature brought to medieval southern Europe under hundreds of years of Islamic rule.
-In the east of the same early modern Eurasia, we look at Chinese Ming Dynasty novels and Japanese literature of the Edo period.
+Explore the Picaresque novels and chivalric romances of early modern Spain and Italy—the main sources of influence of modern British and American literature—filled with inner depth, adventurous spirit, and thirst for knowledge—and uncover the influence of Eastern technology and market culture brought by Arabic literature to medieval Southern Europe under centuries of Islamic rule.
+On the eastern side of early modern Eurasia, we also look at Chinese Ming dynasty novels and Edo-period Japanese literature.

 American History

-In recent years, there have been movements in the United States that show the danger of democracy, such as social division, political distrust, resurgence of racism, and the regression of women's and LGBTQ rights.
-In this class, we will look back on these trends historically and consider the characteristics and significance of American political culture that has rebuilt democracy through social movements.
+In recent years in America, there have been ongoing movements highlighting the dangers of democracy, such as social division, political distrust, the resurgence of racism, and the retreat of rights for women and LGBTQ people.
+In this course, we will historically review these trends and examine the characteristics and significance of American political culture, which has rebuilt democracy through social movements.

 English-speaking Culture Seminar

-This course studies museum culture in English-speaking countries, mainly in the United States and the United Kingdom.
-Using the system of museums, which have collected objects and recorded history, students develop the ability to critically read the structure and history of Anglo-American society.
-In addition to improving language skills and literacy through reading English literature, students also learn how to consider society through field observations at exhibitions.
+We research museum culture in English-speaking countries, mainly in the United States and the United Kingdom.
+Using the museum system, which has collected objects and recorded history, students develop the ability to critically interpret the structure and history of Anglo-American societies.
+By reading English literature, students will enhance their language proficiency and literacy, and will also conduct fieldwork at exhibitions, learning how to reflect on society through observations on site.

 Special Lecture on Language (English) Culture

-Based on English-speaking films, we will delve into the core of various genres.
-We carefully decipher the spirit of the times, deep psychology, meaning, transnational culture, and fluctuating identity spun by images.
-This is a special lecture that explores the evolution of genres and cultural contexts while crossing the history of cinema, from classics to the present.
+Using English-speaking films as their theme, we delve into the core of various genres.
+We carefully interpret the spirit of the times, deep psychology, meaning, cross-border culture, and wavering identities woven through the video.
+This special lecture explores genre evolution and cultural backgrounds across film history, spanning from classics to the present.

 British Literature Seminar